4d/docs/docs/Notes/updates.md

 #### Behavior changes

 - For HTTP RFC compliance, [`HTTPRequestClass.response.headers`](../API/HTTPRequestClass#response) property now returns all header names **in lowercase**.
 If you want your code to continue working as before, use the new [`HTTPRequestClass.response.rawHeaders`](../API/HTTPRequestClass#response) property.
+- TLS certificates are now automatically validated by 4D when sending HTTP requests, and rejected with an error if they are invalid.
+A new option property in [`4D.HTTPRequest.new()`](../API/HTTPRequestClass.md#new) allows you to control this validation.

 ## 4D v19 R8